Skip to content

 What it is

 PulseMCP is a community-driven registry and framework for the Model Context Protocol (MCP).
-It provides a platform for discovering, exploring, and sharing MCP servers and integrations.
+It provides a platform for discovering, exploring, and sharing MCP servers and integrations, effectively acting as an "app store" for the MCP ecosystem.

 What problem it solves